RLuckom/RLuckom.github.io/_posts/2014-04-20-Binary-operators-a-basic-intro-with-Arduino.md

 | | | |X| | | >> 2 = | | | | | |X|

 ```
-Note that if you push an X off the string to either side, it just goes away:
+Note that if you push an X off the string to either side, it just goes away [1]:

 ```
 | | | |X| | | << 20 = | | | | | | |